MrOlm/drep/README.md

 Can modify:

-- Bdb, Cdb, Chdb, Sdb, Wdb
+- Cdb, Chdb, Sdb, Wdb

 Can read: